np-overflow/chatbots/README.md

 # chatbots
-The final product of Overflow's Chatbots workshop (August 2023).
+The final product of Overflow's Chatbots workshop (December 2023).